Electrical and gas safety recalls and warnings

 Electricians are warned not to use the unauthorised document under any circumstances because it is not safe to do so.

 For more information visit https://www.standards.org.au/news/unauthorised-version-of-the-wiring-rules-is-not-safe.

 An electrical or gas appliance (or its components) can be recalled and removed from sale if it is unsafe or risks injuring someone.

 Recalls can be initiated by:

 - product suppliers, including retailers, importers and manufacturers – this is usually a voluntary recall

-- state and Commonwealth governments, under the Australian Consumer Law
+- state and Australian governments, under the Australian Consumer Law

 - the Office of the Technical Regulator (OTR), under the Energy Products (Safety and Efficiency) Act 2000 and the Gas Act 1997.

 Recalls don't just apply to new products.
 Many appliances may run well for a number of years before failing, so it is important to be aware of what products have been declared unsafe and recalled.